signs

 Political Signs

 Community Associations.
-A rule may not prohibit an owner from displaying a political sign inside a dwelling or outside a dwelling on: (1) a lot, (2) the exterior of the dwelling, regardless of whether the association owns or maintains the exterior, or (3) the front yard of the dwelling, regardless of whether the association owns or maintains the yard.
-A rule may reasonably regulate the time, place, and manner of posting a political sign, but may not regulate the content of a political sign.
-An association may not establish design criteria for a political sign.
+A rule may not prohibit an owner from displaying a political sign or flag on: (1) a lot, (2) the exterior of the dwelling, regardless of whether the association owns or maintains the exterior, or (3) the front yard of the dwelling, regardless of whether the association owns or maintains the yard.
+A rule may reasonably regulate the time, place, and manner of posting a political sign, but may not regulate the content of a political sign or flag, except to prohibit obscene, profane, or commercial content.
+Finally, a "design provision" may not establish "design criteria" for a political sign or flag.
+Presumably, that means neither a rule nor any other governing document (such as the CC&Rs) can do so.fn1 See Utah Code § 57-8a-218.

 Condo Associations.
-A rule may not prohibit a unit owner from displaying a political sign in their window.
-A rule may not regulate the content of a political sign or establish design criteria for a political sign.
-However, a rule may reasonably regulate the size and time, place, and manner of posting a political sign.
+A rule may not prohibit a unit owner from displaying a political sign or flag in their window.
+A rule may not regulate the content of a political sign or flag or establish design criteria for a political sign or flag.
+However, a rule may reasonably regulate the size and when, where, and how a political sign is posted.

 For-Sale Signs

 Community Associations.
-A rule may not prohibit an owner from displaying a for-sale sign inside a dwelling or outside a dwelling on: (1) a lot, (2) the exterior of the dwelling, regardless of whether the association owns or maintains the exterior, or (3) the front yard of the dwelling, regardless of whether the association owns or maintains the yard.
+A rule may not prohibit an owner from displaying a for-sale sign on: (1) a lot, (2) the exterior of the dwelling, regardless of whether the association owns or maintains the exterior, or (3) the front yard of the dwelling, regardless of whether the association owns or maintains the yard.
 A rule may reasonably regulate the time, place, and manner of posting a for-sale sign.

 Condo Associations.
 A rule may not prohibit a unit owner from displaying a for-sale sign in their window.
 However, a rule may reasonably regulate the size and time, place, and manner of posting a for-sale sign.